damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

     > We're looking forward to seeing you on our daily Team Call!
 The first time
     > that you join, please make sure that you connect at least 10 minutes
     > before the call and make sure that your camera and microphone are working
     > properly.
-We'd like you to introduce yourself to the team so please
+We'd like you to introduce yourself to the team (±1 minute), so please
     > prepare some talking points for yourself.
 Some tips to help you out here:
     > tell us about where you were before GitLab, why you wanted to join our
     > team, just a little something about your background and of course